hamptonpaulk/openmake/_drafts/2015-09-01-what-is-the-maker-movement.markdown

 Here are some key elements

 1. Typically in a social environment
 2. Learning by doing, through direct experience.
-A form of [constructionism](https://en.wikipedia.org/wiki/Constructionism_(learning_theory)).
+A form of [constructionism](https://en.wikipedia.org/wiki/Constructionism_(learning_theory)) learning theory.

-informal, networked, peer-led, and shared learning motivated by fun and self-fulfillment.
+3. Through entertaining or fun methods of applied technologies informal, networked, peer-led, and shared learning motivated by fun and self-fulfillment.

 novel applications of technologies